BrianWill/japanese_vocab/writing.md

 ## Why is the Japanese writing system difficult to learn?

-The first problem, of course, Japanese uses a very large number of characters:
+The first problem, of course, is that Japanese uses a very large number of characters:

 - **hiragana**, a set of phonetic characters consisting of about 50-100 characters (depending on what you count as distinct characters)
 - **katakana**, a correponding set of phonetic characters, used mainly for writing foreign words and a few other niche purposes